jeremy-rico/multi-docker/README.md

-This project reflects section 10 of the Docker and Kubernetes Course.
+This project reflects section 10 and 11 of the Docker and Kubernetes Course.

-It creates a production level project with continuoous integration using Docker Compose and Github Actions.
+It uses Github Actions to build a multi container applications and push the built images to Docker Hub.
+The images are then pulled from Docker Hub to an AWS Elastic Beanstalk instance for deployment.